 NDI, which stands for Network Device Interface, is an open protocol developed by NewTek that allows for high-quality video & audio signals to be transferred between devices over a local area network (LAN).
 In other words, different video software products with the NDI tools and applications installed--such as Livestream Studio, TriCaster, Adobe Premiere Pro, and more--can now communicate their video signals to each other over your local network with very low latency.

-All you need to to do is make sure you are running version 4.5 of Livestream Studio and make sure it is connected to the same local IP (i.e. same network) as any other NDI enabled devices you wish to use with Livestream Studio.
+All you need to to do is make sure you are running version 4.5 (or later) of Livestream Studio and make sure it is connected to the same local IP (i.e. same network) as any other NDI enabled devices you wish to use with Livestream Studio.
 The integration is built into the software.

 First, you need to have another NDI enabled source connected to the same network as your Livestream Studio system.
 This example will show a looping graphic sequence in Adobe Premiere Pro running on an iMac.
 Learn more about Newtek's NDI tools and downloads.